pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 The plan
 --------

-The algorithm will be trivial, and the initial implementation will be based directly on the classes provided by **Java** library.
+The algorithm is very simple, and the initial implementation will be based directly on the classes provided by **Java** library.
 We'll represent locations on the grid as values of class `Point`, encapsulating two co-ordinates, `x` and `y`.
 This class will be equipped with appropriate `equals()` and `hashCode()` methods to be used as a hash map key.
-Then we can keep a field as simply a set of `Point` objects (`HashSet` will do).
+Then we can maintain a state of the colony (which we'll call "field") simply as a set of `Point` objects (`HashSet` will do).
 We'll use `int` values as our co-ordinates, allowing both positive and negative ones.
-This means that the field is still finite and will wrap around at some point, so simulations of unbounded structures, such as gliders, will be limited in time (although I'd be very happy if I could hit this limitation in real life -- that would mean that the program performed several billion iterations in reasonable time, and this is something yet to be achieved).
+This means that the grid is still finite and will wrap around at some point, so simulations of unbounded structures, such as gliders, will be limited in time (although I'd be very happy if I could hit this limitation in real life -- that would mean that the program performed several billion iterations in reasonable time, and this is something yet to be achieved).
 Another consideration